Come to know Tarragona’s Holy Week and take the opportunity to visit the “Casa de la Festa”.4 March, 2019

-Besides enjoying its pleasant climate, its beaches, and its wide tourist offer, if you visit Tarragona during Holy Week you will be able to experience this religious festival, which has been declared of national tourist interest by the Generalitat of Catalonia.
+Besides enjoying its pleasant climate, its beaches, and its wide cultural offer, if you visit Tarragona during Holy Week you will be able to experience this religious festival, which has been declared of national tourist interest by the Generalitat of Catalonia.
 From Palm Sunday (April 14) to Easter Sunday (April 21), the inhabitants of Tarragona live intensely the tradition and spirituality that floods its streets, through numerous celebrations.

 During these days, a wide range of festive practices, processions, theatrical celebrations and liturgical and ritual activities take place, an example of the popular religiosity generated from the 16th century, which recreates the last moments of Jesus Christ on Earth: the Passion, Death and Resurrection.